maxamundsen/previous/docs/configuration.md

 ## Compile-time Configuration

-Unlike the runtime options, compile-time options are specifically intended to be set by the _developer_ (that's you!).
+Unlike the runtime options, compile-time options are specifically intended to be set by the _developer_.

 These are just plain global constants.
 They are intentially located in the `config` package (and not elsewhere) to keep all configuration related constants in one place.